occlum/occlum/docs/readthedocs/docs/source/init_ra.md

 **"kms_server"** in the json file, which can be overwritten by environment value **OCCLUM_INIT_RA_KMS_SERVER** when running.

-* The secrets users need aquire and where to put.
+* The secrets users need acquire and where to put.

 **"kms_keys"** part.
-It can define multiple keys to be aquired from KMS server (AECS), and the paths to save the keys.
+It can define multiple keys to be acquired from KMS server (AECS), and the paths to save the keys.
 This part should align with the keys injected into KMS server (AECS).

 * The PCCS URL.